-A flower’s color is one of many factors that makes nature so beautiful, and today we’d like to pose the following question: do you know what each color means?
+A flower’s color is one of many factors that makes nature so beautiful, which brings us to our question of the day: Do you know what each color means?
 If not, we do!
-Let’s take a look:

-Now, although some flowers come in very specific colors, you can always paint or dye your flowers to reflect the color you want, and, some flower colors can even be changed.
-Take hydrangeas for example.
+Now, although some flowers come in very specific colors, you can always paint or dye your flowers to reflect the color you want, and some flower colors can even be changed.
+Take hydrangeas, for example.
 By changing the pH level of your soil, you can turn pink flowers to blue and vice versa!